 At Winebrake & Santillo, LLC, we firmly believe that workers pursuing their wage and overtime rights are entitled to the same high quality legal representation enjoyed by big corporations.
 We also understand that workers have a right to be treated with the same level of professionalism, courtesy, and respect accorded to corporate CEOs.
 Our law firm goes to Federal and State Court to fight for workers who have been deprived of full regular pay and overtime pay in violation of the federal Fair Labor Standards Act ("FLSA") and similar state laws.
-Through diligence and experience, we have recovered tens of millions of dollars for our hard-working clients and their deserving families.
+Through diligence and experience, we have worked to recover hundreds of millions of dollars for our hard-working clients and their deserving families.

-W&S "possesses substantial experience prosecuting class actions" and "provided highly competent representation for the Class."
-Schaub v.
+“Possesses substantial experience prosecuting class actions” - Schaub v.
 Chesapeake & Del.
 Brewing Holdings, 2016 U.S. Dist.
 LEXIS 157203, *11 (E.D.
 Pa.
 Nov.
 14, 2016)

-The American Association for Justice, formerly the association of Trial Lawyers of America (ATLA), provides trial attorneys with information, professional support and a nationwide network that enables them to most effectively and expertly represent clients.
+- The American Association for Justice, formerly the association of Trial Lawyers of America (ATLA), provides trial attorneys with information, professional support and a nationwide network that enables them to most effectively and expertly represent clients.

-NELP fights for policies to create good jobs, expand access to work, and strengthen protections and support for low-wage workers and the unemployed.
+- NELP fights for policies to create good jobs, expand access to work, and strengthen protections and support for low-wage workers and the unemployed.

-The National Employment Lawyers Association (NELA) advances employee rights and serves lawyers who advocate for equality and justice in the American workplace.
+- The National Employment Lawyers Association (NELA) advances employee rights and serves lawyers who advocate for equality and justice in the American workplace.

-The Economic Policy Institute (EPI) is a nonprofit, nonpartisan think tank created in 1986 to include the needs of low- and middle-income workers in economic policy discussions.
+- The Economic Policy Institute (EPI) is a nonprofit, nonpartisan think tank created in 1986 to include the needs of low- and middle-income workers in economic policy discussions.

-The American Sustainable Business Council is a network of businesses and business associations that have committed themselves to the triple bottom line of People, Planet, and Profit.
+- The American Sustainable Business Council is a network of businesses and business associations that have committed themselves to the triple bottom line of People, Planet, and Profit.

-The American Civil Liberties Union (ACLU) is a nonpartisan, non-profit organization whose stated mission is "to defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States."
+- The American Civil Liberties Union (ACLU) is a nonpartisan, non-profit organization whose stated mission is "to defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States."

-Founded in 1966 by the Philadelphia Bar Association, Community Legal Services (CLS) has provided free civil legal assistance to more than one million low-income Philadelphians.
+- Founded in 1966 by the Philadelphia Bar Association, Community Legal Services (CLS) has provided free civil legal assistance to more than one million low-income Philadelphians.